 India’s Atma Birbhar Bharat (self-reliant India) quest must begin with making education and skills sector independent, organic and child-oriented.
 Investment by way of more resources has a return that probably all Indians dream of—a glorious and prosperous nation having overcome its challenges locally.

-Baste Ka Bojh Kam (BKBK) project by Rajasthan must easily be the biggest innovations of recent years in India but again according to an expert who doesn’t want to be named doubted that the flamboyant and outspoken Child Development Minister of India wouldn’t have even know about it.
+Baste Ka Bojh Kam (BKBK) project by Rajasthan must easily be the biggest innovations of recent years in India but again according to an expert who doesn’t want to be named doubted that the flamboyant and outspoken Child Development Minister of India would even know about it.
 “In this grave crisis, where the plight of children was naked and stark on the streets, I don’t remember our minister saying a reassuring word.
 Even the PM didn’t in his eight addresses to nation?” he added.
 The overburden of overweight school bags has been recognized as hazard for growth and wellbeing of children by medics and yet when something like integrated quarterly textbooks was to be celebrated and lapped over by academic bodies, the low priority to children didn’t allow it to come to national stage.

 For starters, things like having building code for schools and declaring schools national properties would be one as these are not only building blocks of our democracy and development but first line of social spaces for community shelters in disasters and other gatherings.
 All best models need to be documented and brought on table for scale up.
 Teacher recruitment policy needs a fresh look and it must allow seamless entry and exit for guest skilled and professional workers as teachers.
 That would break the stereotyped mindset of society towards teachers.